xmlking/spectacular/docs/awesome-sveltekit.md

 - How to fix `Cross-site POST form submissions are forbidden` aks CSRF

-  Add ORIGIN Env Varaible i.e., `ORIGIN=http://localhost:3000 node build/index.js`
+  Add ORIGIN Env Variable i.e., `ORIGIN=http://localhost:3000 node build/index.js`

 - How to make SvelteKit WebApp as PWA

   - **Option 1:** add `src/service-worker.js` as documented in SvelteKit [Docs](https://kit.svelte.dev/docs/service-workers)
-  - **Option 2:** If you need a more full-flegded but also more opinionated solution, we recommend looking at solutions like [Vite PWA plugin](https://vite-pwa-org.netlify.app/frameworks/sveltekit.html), which uses [Workbox](https://web.dev/learn/pwa/workbox).
+  - **Option 2:** If you need a more full-fledged but also more opinionated solution, we recommend looking at solutions like [Vite PWA plugin](https://vite-pwa-org.netlify.app/frameworks/sveltekit.html), which uses [Workbox](https://web.dev/learn/pwa/workbox).

 - How to set up [Svelte-Inspector](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/inspector.md)?